wilcoxsonm21/StrokeOrderPrediction/README.md

 The paper seemed to only have crisp output images that while sometimes inaccurate did not have the same fuzzing issue.

-This futhe|
-r supports the notion that more fine tuning can be used, although the paper did not mention using such enhancements.
+This futher supports the notion that more fine tuning can be used, although the paper did not mention using such enhancements.

-We look to investigate these optimizations in the future, and also apply the pretrained model towards zero shot recognition of handwritten chinese characters.
+We look to investigate these optimizations in the future, and also apply the pretrained model towards zero shot recognition of handwritten Chinese characters.